Northland Panels: Controversy

 In 1998 the Museum of New Zealand Te Papa Tongarewa opened in Wellington taking on the role of both National Art Gallery and Dominion Museum.
-This combined institution attempted an uneasy mix of both social history and art in its most contentious displays on opening in the exhibition Parade curated by Ian Wedde.
+This combined institution attempted a mix of both social history and art in its displays on opening in the exhibition Parade curated by Ian Wedde.
 Here McCahon's Northland Panels was shown alongside a television set and a refrigerator based on the fact that all three were of the same era.
 As Te Papa put it, ‘Parade put these objects beside each other and stirred up the debate, encouraged connections, tickled your fancy.’

 The juxtaposition was poorly received.
 Academic Denis Dutton responded, ‘knowing that they are from the late 1950s is as significant as learning that Lord Rutherford and Mae West were both Virgos’ and the English cultural critic Theodore Dalrymple described it as ‘the institutional exemplar of the lowest common denominator turned into official cultural policy’.
 The criticism prompted Prime Minister and Minister of the Arts Helen Clark to commission a review of the institution and art exhibitions like Parade were discontinued.